AlexanderSix/cuhackit-laravel/README.md

 5. If you navigate to cuhackit.localhost, you should see...nothing.
 That's because we haven't told our machine how to handle this URL yet!
 Long story short, your machine has a hosts file that gives it some instruction on how to handle special URLs that are requested by the browser.
 Here's what you have to do to fix this:

 ```
+/* If you are not a superuser on your machine, you will
+need to open the file as sudo in order to write to the
+etc/hosts file */

 /* Mac/Linux file location: */
 /etc/hosts